Cpl. J. Robert Martin

 school he worked in a sandwich shop.

-In 1939, Bob joined the Illinois National Guard's 33rd Tank Company in Maywood to be with his friend Harry K. Johnson.
-As it turned out, when the company was federalized on November 25, 1940, only Bob went with the company to Fort Knox, Kentucky.
+In 1939, Bob joined the Illinois National Guard's 33rd Tank Company in Maywood to be with his friend, Harry K. Smith.
+As it turned out, when the company was federalized on November 25, 1940, only Bob went with the company to Ftort Knox, Kentucky.

 On December 22, 1941, Bob was sent north to Agoo as a member of the tank crew of S/Sgt.
 Al Edwards.
 All the members of his tank crew were from Maywood.
 It had been reported to the Americans that the Japanese had landed troops near there.
 In response, a platoon of tanks under the command of Lt.
 Ben Morin was sent north to Lingayen Gulf to engage the enemy and to allow the the 26th U. S. Calvary to disengage from the battle.